 I’m not suggesting that DiCaprio in “The Revenant,” Julianne Moore in “Still Alice,” Patricia Arquette in “Boyhood,” or Christopher Plummer in “Beginners” didn’t give the best performance in their categories, only that some wins have an added layer of symbolism, a recognition, at long last, of a terrific body of work.
 And a win is a win!
 The day six-time nominee Amy Adams wins an Oscar for doing the bare minimum, I’ll be popping the champagne just like you.

 So this year, if you’re wondering why our acting races feel like foregone conclusions, with Zellweger, Phoenix, Dern, and Pitt missing none of the precursors, look at my categories above.
-In “Once Upon a Time,” Pitt leans into his innate charisma, giving real-life stuntman Cliff Booth his cool swagger, the sun glinting off his flawless-by-Hollywood-standards body.
+In “Once Upon a Time,” Pitt leans into his innate charisma, giving based-on-real-life stuntman Cliff Booth his cool swagger, the sun glinting off his flawless-by-Hollywood-standards body.
 In “Marriage Story,” the now thrice-Oscar-nominated Dern, daughter of Bruce Dern and Diane Ladd, presents the latest in a string of perfectly calibrated film and TV performances.
 Phoenix is a bit of each category, a four-time Oscar-nominated character actor and leading man immersing himself in “Joker.”

 And Zellweger, for “Judy,” manages to feel overdue for a win—yes, despite being the only one of the bunch already crowned by Oscar.
 That “Cold Mountain” supporting victory, while justified, is thought to be more of a footnote in the career of a leading lady of this caliber.
 At least that’s what her press tour, heralding Zellweger’s transformative big-screen comeback as none other than Hollywood legend Judy Garland, has suggested.
 And she sings.
 The Renée-sance is upon us.